National Collegiate Athletic Association: President's Commission

 Cost-cutting measures proposed included reductions in athletic financial aid, coaching staff sizes, and length of practice/playing seasons.
 A resolution was also floated that opposed coaches receiving outside financial compensation if outside activities interfere with regular duties.
 All the PC proposals were defeated, and two basketball scholarships were restored that were eliminated at the meeting in January.
 It was apparent that there was an open conflict between college presidents.

 The president of the Carnegie Foundation for the Advancement of Teaching, Ernest L. Boyer, summarized the situation: "There are presidents whose institutions are so deeply involved in athletics that their own institutional and personal futures hang in the balance.
 They feel they must resist such change because athletics are bigger than they are."

 The PC sponsored no legislation at the January 1988 annual meeting, and there was not a vote of confidence.

 However, a year later at the annual meeting, financial aid restrictions were proposed for specific Division I and II sports.
 Following extensive discussions, the measure was withdrawn and a Special Committee on Cost Reductions was formed to study the issue.
 Once again, a proposal from the PC was circumvented.

 The President's Commission met in October 1989 to prepare for the 1990 NCAA annual meeting.
 Proposals were developed to shorten spring football and the basketball season; grant financial aid based on need to academically deficient athletes; and reporting of graduation rates.
-Chancellor Martin Massengale of the University of Nebraska–Lincoln was then chairman of the PC insisted that graduation rate data was needed to preclude "further need for federal legislation" that was being proposed by Representative Tom McMillen and Senator Bill Bradley.
+Chancellor Martin Massengale of the University of Nebraska–Lincoln was then chairman of the PC insisted that graduation rate data was needed to preclude "further need for federal legislation" that was being proposed by Representative Tom McMillen and Senator Bill Bradley (both former NCAA and NBA players).
 The proposals demonstrated that the PC was intent on regaining control of college athletics and the opposition was immediate.
 Commissioner of the Big Ten Conference Jim Delany responded, "They tend to want quick answers and you don't solve the complexities of intercollegiate athletics.
 Yes, presidents are involved, but the truth is, they really don't have time to be involved."
-Bo Schembechler was blunt, "Unfortunately, you're dealing with people who don't understand.
+Bo Schembechler, then University of Michigan head football coach and athletic director, was blunt, saying "Unfortunately, you're dealing with people who don't understand.
 We're trying to straddle the fence here because you still want me to put 100,000 (fans) in the stadium and the reason you want me to do it is because you're not going to help me financially at all."
-In 1990, the University of Michigan head football coach and athletic director resigned his college job to become president of the Major League Baseball Detroit Tigers.
+In 1990, he resigned his college jobs to become president of Major League Baseball's Detroit Tigers.
 Upon his departure, he predicted, "In the next five years, school presidents will completely confuse intercollegiate athletics directors, then they'll dump it back to athletics directors and say, 'You straighten this out.'
 About 2000, it may be back on track."